 To help ease separation anxiety, Dr. Cheryl Andaya, clinical psychologist and founder of LIVE with Courage Now, recommends reassuring your child that you will return shortly.
 “A short farewell is best — don’t draw it out,” she tells SheKnows.
 “Start with brief periods of separation and gradually make it longer (leave for half an hour, then an hour, etc.) to ease the transition.”

 Andaya also suggests having another trusted adult there to nurture, distract and help soothe your child.
 “A transition object such as a stuffed animal or another object to love on — ‘a lovey’ — can also help your child feel better,” she says.

-Kisses to keep: Give your daughter a “pocket full of kisses" at the center right before leaving.
-Explain to her that if she misses you during the day, she can reach into her pocket (or pocketbook) and pull out a kiss.
-Kiss her several times on her palm, counting together as you go, and let her tuck each one away for safekeeping.
-If she wants, have her give you a few kisses to tuck away too.
+Another tip is to give your child a “pocket full of kisses” right before you leave.
+Explain to them that if they miss you during the day, they can reach into their pocket and pull out a kiss.
+Kiss them several times on their palm, counting together as you go, and let them tuck each one away for safekeeping.
+This can be a great reassurance and distraction technique.

 Whatever you do, don’t sneak away in the hope your child won’t notice you’ve gone and therefore won’t get upset.
 “This could exacerbate the separation anxiety if the child discovers you have suddenly disappeared,” warns Andaya.